bcesarmotta/microservices-organism/README.md

 These instructions will guide you through the understanding and configuration of the entire project.
 After you following this tutorial, will get you a copy of the project up and running on your local machine for development and testing purposes.

+## The Project
+This project consists in a comunication between campaigns X supporters X footballTeam, where one or more campaigns related to a football team can be associated to a given customer (in this case the suporter member)

 ### Architecture
 This project was designed based on Domain Drive Design concepts, and it work as a part of a micro-services environment, exchanging data through API requests and Queue/Messaging (assynchronous requests).